-As a regulated and legally acknowledged exchange, Plus500 offers trading of IOTA in the form of CFDs in accordance with a level of security that not many other platforms can enable.
+As a regulated and legally acknowledged broker, Plus500 offers trading of IOTA in the form of CFDs in accordance with a level of security that not many other platforms can enable.

-In order to start with IOTA trading on Plus500, you’ll need to register via your email, name, and provide proper credentials for investor verification as well as bank accounts/methods of funding.
+In order to start with IOTA trading on Plus500, you'll need to register your account by clicking here and provide proper credentials for investor verification as well as bank accounts/methods of funding.

-As a regulated broker and exchange, Plus500 requires verification of investors.
-As such, you’re required to provide some provisional information about yourself as an investor.
+As a regulated broker, Plus500 requires verification of investors.
+As such, you're required to provide some provisional information about yourself as an investor.

 Trade and Purchase

-Once verified, you’re then able to purchase IOTA CFDs on the Plus500 platform in accordance with the broker’s rules and regulations.
+Once verified, you're then able to trade IOTA CFDs on the Plus500 platform in accordance with the broker's rules and regulations.

 Buying IOTA in Your Country